nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Step 7: `AddressBookParser#parseCommand` checks if the inputted command word is a prefix of one and only one of the valid commands by filtering the list of valid commands based on whether they start with the user inputted prefix.
 The `r` in this case maps to the `remove` keyword.

 Step 8: The `RemoveCommand` is executed and one quantity of the first item in the order is removed.

+- If there is no command with the given prefix, an `Parse Exception` will be thrown.
+- If the inputted prefix exists for more than 1 command, a `Parse Exception` will be thrown.
+- If there is a command which is a prefix for another command, it can no longer be executed.

 ### Vendor Command